CodeDriven-Web-and-Mobile/GameMatch/data-deletion-policy.md

 You can request account deletion in either of the following ways:

 1. **In-App:** Navigate to **Settings ▸ Account ▸ Delete Account** and follow the prompts.
 You will be asked to confirm your choice before we proceed.
-2. **Email:** Send a deletion request to **support@gamematch.app** from the email address associated with your account.
+2. **Email:** Send a deletion request to **nallataifeh@gmail.com** from the email address associated with your account.
 Include your full name and any relevant booking IDs so we can verify ownership.

 We may ask for additional verification to protect you from unauthorized deletion requests.

 ---

 ## 2. What Happens When You Delete Your Account
-- Your profile information, authentication credentials, and associated session participation history are queued for deletion from Firebase Authentication and Cloud Firestore.
+- Your profile information, authentication credentials, and associated participation history are queued for deletion from Firebase Authentication and Cloud Firestore.
+This includes game bookings, waitlist entries, tournament registrations, and coupon redemption history associated with your account.
 - You lose access to upcoming bookings, waitlists, and saved preferences.
 - Push notification tokens are revoked, and you will no longer receive notifications.
 - Any promotional credits or app balances are forfeited unless legally required otherwise.